Fire and Rescue Department of Malaysia: EMRS

 Emergency Medical Rescue Services (EMRS) Team was formed in 2006 with cooperation from the Malaysian Ministry of Health and Malaysian Association of Traumatology and Emergency Medicine (MASTEM).
 EMRS was established as a Special Force Paramedic to rescue and conduct medical care to other JBPM Special Forces members if any incident occurs to them.
 However, EMRS can rescue and conduct medical care to civilians if there are no other ambulance or paramedics from the Malaysian Ministry of Health or State Health Department around.

 Typically, EMRS team is assigned to HAZMAT and Water Rescue unit and EMRS vehicle will go out in pairs with the other JBPM Special Forces vehicle to operations.
 EMRS members are also usually tasked as paramedics during JBPM Special Forces and Special Operations Forces Selections.

 Some EMRS members are trained in HAZMAT and Scuba diving.

 K9 Unit

-K9 Management Unit uses trained dogs to operate in the Search and Rescue (SAR) operations and investigation.
-The K9 Unit can be attached to the regular firefighting unit or JBPM Special Forces thus all dog handlers together with their dogs are trained for a variety of situations, including the urban and jungle operations.
+Detection Unit (K9), commonly known as K9 Unit, uses trained dogs to operate in the Search and Rescue (SAR) operations and investigation.
+The K9 Unit can be attached to the regular firefighting unit or JBPM Special Forces.
+The K9 Unit are typically deployed for fire investigation, urban search, bodies recovery, and wilderness search.
+JBPM's K9 Unit was first set up in Kuala Lumpur in 2002, which serves the entire Peninsular Malaysia.
+In 2018, the K9 Unit was expanded to both the state of Sabah and Sarawak, thereby extending the unit's coverage to East Malaysia.

+As of August 2025, JBPM only has 20 K9 dogs, with 13 dogs housed in its Jalan Klang Lama headquarters, and the other 7 stationed in Sabah and Sarawak.
+Among the 20 dogs, 15 are operational ready, while the remaining 5 are on "cage rest" due to age or illness.
+In April 2025, the department announced 16 new K9 dogs will be added to the unit, with nine dogs for Peninsular Malaysia, five for Sabah, and two for Sarawak.
+They were expected to arrived in Malaysia in October 2025 and operational by November.
+15 out of the 16 K9 dogs arrived in Malaysia in October 2025, with the remaining one dog disqualified due to underwhelming performance.
+It's replacement is slated to arrived by the end of October and all 16 dogs will be deployed for official duties in December 2025.